Second Punic War: Italy, 213–208 BC

 For 11 years after Cannae the war surged around southern Italy as cities went over to the Carthaginians or were taken by subterfuge and the Romans recaptured them by siege or by suborning factions within to give them entry.
 Hannibal repeatedly defeated Roman armies, but wherever his main army was not active the Romans threatened Carthaginian-supporting towns or sought battle with Carthaginian or Carthaginian-allied detachments; frequently with success.
-By 208BC many of the cities and territories which had joined the Carthaginian cause had returned to their Roman allegiance.
+By 208 BC many of the cities and territories which had joined the Carthaginian cause had returned to their Roman allegiance.

 Fabius captured the Carthaginian-allied town Arpi in 213 BC.
 In 212 BC Hannibal destroyed the Roman army of Centenius Penula at the battle of the Silarus in northwest Lucania.
 Later the same year, Hannibal defeated another Roman army at the battle of Herdonia, with 16,000 men lost from a force of 18,000.
 Despite these losses, the Romans besieged Capua, the Carthaginians' key ally in Italy.
 Hannibal offered battle to the Romans; Livy's account of the subsequent fighting is unclear, but the Romans seem to have suffered heavy casualties while the Carthaginians were unable to lift the siege.
 Hannibal then assaulted the Romans' siege works, but was again unable to relieve the city.
-In 211BC Hannibal again offered battle to the besieging Roman forces, this time they declined to leave their fortifications.
+In 211 BC Hannibal again offered battle to the besieging Roman forces, this time they declined to leave their fortifications.
 In desperation Hannibal again assaulted them and again failed to break through.
 He next marched his army towards Rome, hoping to compel the Romans to abandon the siege to defend it; however, the besieging force stayed in place and Capua fell soon afterwards.
 The city was stripped of its political autonomy and placed under Roman appointees.

 In 210 the Carthaginians caught a Roman army off guard outside Herdonia, heavily defeating it after its commander accepted battle.
 Livy then has Hannibal fighting the inconclusive battle of Numistro, although modern historians doubt his account.
 The Romans stayed on Hannibal's heels, fighting another pitched battle at Canusium in 209 BC and again suffering heavy losses.
 This battle enabled another Roman army to approach Tarentum and capture it by treachery.